THE DOCCOMBE FARMERS

 Another murder victim!

 By contrast the men entrusted to run Doccombe in 1429, Nicholas Radford & Henry Brok, were lawyers of considerable standing in the West Country.
-They acted on behalf of many of the great & good of Exeter & Devon as well as serving on Royal Commissions.
+They acted on behalf of many of the great & good of Exeter and Devon as well as serving on Royal Commissions.
 Radford was twice ‘elected’ a Member of Parliament.
-Unfortunately, such a high profile came at a cost when Radford found himself caught up in a power struggle between Devon’s two most powerful families.
+Unfortunately, such a high profile came at a cost when Radford found himself caught up in a power struggle between Devon’s two most powerful families in the local variation of the War of the Roses.
 He was described as being ‘of counsel with Lord Bonville against Thomas Courtenay, Earl of Devon’.

 On the night of October 23rd 1455 Radford was dragged out of his bed at Cheriton Fitzpaine by the Earl of Devon’s eldest son at the head of band of about 100 armed men.
 One of these men with a ‘glayve smote the said Nicholas Radford a hidious dedlye stroke overthwarte the face & felled him to the grounde’, & then ‘gaf him a noder stroke upon his heade behinde that the brayne fell oute of heade’.
 Another man ‘wyth a knyfe feloninolye cutt the throat of Nicholas’ while another ‘wythe a longe dagger smote Nicholas behinde on his bake to the harte’.

-Thus began the Devon version of the War of the Roses in which the Earl of Devon & Radford’s murderers ended up on the winning side & were able to obtain full pardons for every crime they had committed!
+Thus began the Devon version of the War of the Roses in which the Earl of Devon and Radford’s murderers ended up on the winning side and so were able to obtain full pardons for every crime they had committed!
 Meanwhile Henry Brok carried on efficiently running Doccombe Manor for Canterbury judging by the manorial records for that time.

 Soldier, MP & executioner!
 Sir Thomas Denys, lord farmer of Doccombe c.
 1495-1561, was by contrast to Radford a more fortunate survivor.
-A lawyer from a well-established Devon family of Holcombe Burnell (aka Longdown) about 8 miles east of Doccombe, he lived to over 80 & served in many local & national roles under 8 different sovereigns.
-As a soldier, administrator & MP he deftly witnessed & took part in the religious settlements of four Tudor monarchs, managing to remain loyal (& keep his head!) to all of them.
+A lawyer from a well-established Devon family of Holcombe Burnell (aka Longdown) about 8 miles east of Doccombe, he lived to over 80 & served in many local and national roles under 8 different sovereigns.
+As a soldier, administrator and MP he deftly witnessed and sometimes took part in the religious settlements of four Tudor monarchs, managing to remain loyal (and keep his head!) to all of them.

 The high mark locally of his career was his role in conciliating the Prayer Book Rebellion leaders of 1549 on behalf of Exeter.
 The low point came as Recorder of Exeter in 1532 when he supervised the burning at the stake for heresy of the Exeter schoolmaster, Thomas Benet, who had posted placards on the Cathedral door denouncing the Pope as Antichrist.
 The burning took place just outside the eastern walls of Exeter where his son Robert later built the Livery Dole Alms-houses on Heavitree Road in recompense.
 Robert followed him as Farmer of Doccombe in the late 1500s.

 Such a man so involved in many roles may perhaps have never visited Doccombe, delegating to a Stewards as his deputy.
 Nevertheless, the fullest manorial records date from his time as Farmer.
 It is also an intriguing coincidence that Denys had connections with the local tin industry e.g. the Great Court of Devon Tinners in 1510 took place at ‘Crockerntorre in the presence of Thomas Denys, Esquire’ as the representative of the ’lord King Duke of Cornwall’.
 That coincides in time with evidence of tin-mining activities by Doccombe tenants & possibly in Doccombe Manor.
-The Chagford Stannary Court is mentioned a number of times in the manorial courts - usually trying to resist its debt collectors entering the manor at this time; Sir John Shilston of Leign leaves 10 ‘tynne works in the Countie of Devonshire’ in his will of 1531; & in 1532 'John Bowden of Doccombe' was a jurate of the Great Court of Tinners in 1532 at the height of the Devon tin industry.
+The Chagford Stannary Court is mentioned a number of times in the manorial courts - usually trying to resist its debt collectors entering the manor at this time.
+Sir John Shilston of Leign, a Doccombe farm, left 10 ‘tynne works in the Countie of Devonshire’ in his will of 1531.
+In 1532 'John Bowden of Doccombe' was a jurate of the Great Court of Tinners in 1532 at the height of the Devon tin industry.
 Whether this can also be linked to the possible remains of tin working on Mardon is subject to further investigation.

 A Spymaster’s choice?